EventStore/documentation/docs/clients/grpc/projections/README.md

 ## Enable a projection

 Enables an existing projection by name.
-You must have access to a projection to disable it.
+You must have access to a projection to enable it, see the [ACL documentation](/server/v21.2/docs/security/acl.html#stream-acl)

 <xode-group>
 <xode-block title="C#">